a very rare visitor to nz coastal waters

 - Conservation Status

-This porpoise is named after German zoologist Hermann Burmeister.
-Only a handful of records exist, and some of those may be misidentifications.
-It is very similar in appearance to the spectacled porpoise, and distinguishing the two requires careful examination.
-The species is shy and elusive, rarely seen even in its native range along the coasts of Peru, Chile, and Argentina.
+An extremely rare visitor to New Zealand from South America.
+A porpoise that is a long way from home.
+Named after German zoologist Hermann Burmeister, only a handful of records exist.
+Some of those may be misidentifications.
+It is very similar in appearance to the spectacled porpoise.
+Distinguishing the two requires careful examination.
+The species is shy and elusive.
+It is rarely seen even in its native range along the coasts of Peru, Chile, and Argentina.
 A porpoise that does not want to be seen.

-The porpoise from South America is a puzzle, and New Zealand is a long way from home.
+The porpoise from South America is a puzzle.
+New Zealand is a long way from home.
 The beach is cold.
 The porpoise lies on the sand, dark grey and still.
 It should be in South America.
 It is here instead.
+No one knows why.
+The porpoise is not saying.